This Day In Writing History

 Five years after it was published, Wilde (the married father of two children) would be publicly outed as a homosexual by the Marquess of Queensberry, the brutal, hateful father of his boyfriend, Lord Alfred "Bosie" Douglas.

 Convicted of "gross indecency" - the legal term for homosexual acts that were illegal under British law - Wilde would serve two years in prison for the crime of being gay in Victorian England.

 Quote Of The Day

 "There is no such thing as a moral or immoral book.
 Books are well written, or badly written.
 That is all." - Oscar Wilde

-Today's video features a clip from the 1976 BBC television adaptation of The Picture of Dorian Gray, starring Peter Firth as Dorian Gray.
+Today's video features a complete reading of Oscar Wilde's classic novel, The Picture of Dorian Gray.
 Enjoy!